 [GP] Check For and Address New Security Bugs

-Check [[!solidity-bugs-json]] and other sources for bugs announced after 15 July 2022
+Check [[!solidity-bugs-json]] and other sources for bugs announced after 1 November 2023

 and address them.

-[GP] Meet As Many Requirements As Possible
+[GP] Meet as Many Requirements as Possible

 The Tested Code SHOULD meet as many requirements of this specification as possible